samhuk/exhibitor/README.md

 ## Development

-Want to join and contibute to Exhibitor?
+Want to join in and contibute to Exhibitor?
 See [./contributing/development.md](./contributing/development.md).

 ---